 This is not the desired color.
 As you can see I really burned my first batch of caramel sauce.
 It was awful!

+This is the color we’re going for!
 Fortunately, caramel sauce is so very quick and easy to make that 5 minutes later I had a second batch going and it turned out perfectly.
 It was a gigantic success.
 I took my balsamic caramel sauce to a family dinner at my father’s house.
 We drizzled it over some vanilla bean ice cream and it was pure heaven!
 I also have to tell you that if you dip plum, sweet strawberries into this balsamic caramel that it too is pure bliss.

-Balsamic Caramel Sauce Slightly adapted from Michael Chiarello
+Adapted from Michael Chiarello